 This document provides guidance to marketing authorisation holders of medicinal products for human use ("MAH") on regulatory expectations and flexibility during the COVID-19 pandemic.
 The document will be updated to address new questions and to adjust the content thereof to the evolution of the pandemic.
-For queries related to specific products that are not specifically addressed in this document, MAHs are invited to address the European Medicines Agency (for centrally authorised products) or the relevant national competent authorities (for nationally authorised products).
+For queries related to specific products that are not specifically addressed in this document, MAHs are invited to address the EMA (for centrally authorised products) or the relevant national competent authorities (for nationally authorised products).

 This document remains valid until further notice.
-It has been developed in cooperation between the European Commission, the Coordination group for Mutual recognition and Decentralised procedures - human ("CMDh"), the Inspectors Working Group and the European Medicines Agency ("EMA").
+It has been developed in cooperation between the European Commission, the Coordination group for Mutual recognition and Decentralised procedures - human ("CMDh") and the European Medicines Agency ("EMA").